 THE GREAT NORTH AMERICAN ALBUMEN TOUR

-Between August and November, 2018, I took myself on a road trip across the United States.
+Between August and November, 2018, I travelled by car across the United States.
 Over the course of these three months, I visited and photographed sacred places, using a 4x5 view camera.
 These places included those that were sacred to me as well as those that were sacred to other individual people and cultures.
 From Rochester, NY, to the Black Hills of South Dakota, to Mt.
 Saint Helen’s, I lugged my 25lb camera to capture images of the landscape.
 I traveled down the PCH, photographing the Oregon Coast, San Francisco, and Los Angeles.
 I spent time in the desert, photographing Las Vegas and the only remaining oasis in the Mojave Desert.
 I plugged away up the Rockies to photograph natural hot springs and my childhood playground.
 I landed in Louisiana, a place I called home for bit.
 Along the way, I processed film in the bathrooms of hotels and made site-specific albumen prints.
 Now that I’m back in my home darkroom, I am finishing up processing the some 500 sheets of film and am continuing to make albumen prints.
 This work is in progress, check back for more images as they develop.

 The Great North American Albumen Tour Instagram Images…